The Weirdest Cult On The Internet Never Even Existed

 “I was pretty into it, I liked that there was kind of a ‘I want to piece this together’ component of it,” 25-year-old Megan Shaw explained.
 “They did a good job of revealing enough information about certain things to make you want to figure out what was going to happen.”

 What happened was more than anyone had expected.
-On 3rd September 2006, Bree revealed she had been chosen to participate in a mysterious “ceremony,” fuelling the viewer speculation that Bree was in a cult.
-But on 8th September, the LA Times published an article confirming another prominent theory: Bree isn’t real at all.
+On September 3, 2006, Bree revealed she had been chosen to participate in a mysterious “ceremony,” fueling the viewer speculation that Bree was in a cult.
+But on September 8, the LA Times published an article confirming another prominent theory: Bree isn’t real at all.
 The entire story, including Hymn of One and The Order, was fiction.

 Advertisement